drmaize/ThermoAlign/README.md

 To run a docker image as a container that can be accessed via bash:

     docker run -t -i drmaize/thermoalign:TA_1.0.0_s /bin/bash

                             OR

     docker run -t -i drmaize/thermoalign:TA_1.0.0_d /bin/bash

                             OR

     docker run -t -i drmaize/thermoalign:TA_1.0.0_Zm3 /bin/bash

 This will pull the latest ThermoAlign images from docker hub and generate a new ThermoAlign container in your local machine.
 If the particular image is already present in your local system, this would simply run a container based on that image.
+These docker images include a vim text editor so that users may modify the ThermoAlign parameters.

     cd TA_codes/                    # move to TA_codes directory